 There are different scams ongoing targeting innocent and needy victims worldwide and in Australia as well.
-Please go through the scamwatch australia website to educate yourself with the different scams happening in Australia, how to stay away and what to do if you happen to be the victim
+Please go through the scamwatch Australia website to educate yourself about the different scams happening in Australia, how to stay away and what to do if you happen to be the victim

 - money laundering

 someone might approach you offering that s/he will pay your university fees and they want no or very little commission in return.

 Always stay away from such people you don’t know well as you might get trapped into being a victim of money laundering or whitewashing illegal money by paying your fees

 So, these are all ideas that can be useful to pay your university fees.
 Everything that I’ve mentioned here, we’ve personally used, so these are all our stories – our experiences.

 What do you think about the above different ideas on paying fees in Australia as an international student?